History of Zamalek SC: Sustained success (1952–1984)

+Zamalek won the Egypt Cup for another two times in the 1970s, in 1977 and 1979.
+Besides the Egyptian Premier League trophy in the 1959–60 season.
+Zamalek won the Egyptian Premier League in 1963–64, 1964–65, 1977–78, and 1983–84.
+The team also won the October League Cup, which is the tournament that was held as an alternative to the Egyptian Premier League because of Egypt hosting the 1974 African Cup of Nations.

-African Uprising (1984–2004)
+African Uprising (1984–2005)

 Hassan Amer became club president again in 1984, in the same year that Zamalek won their first CAF Champions League title after beating Nigeria's Shooting Stars S.C.
 2-0 at Cairo and 0-1 at Lagos.
 A second title came in the 1986 season.
 Hassan Abo el Fetouh took over from Amer in 1988.
 During his presidency, the Ministry of Youth and Sports introduced a new rule increasing the number of elected board numbers to ten (although this was reduced again in 1990), and the club built several new buildings, including a gymnasium that is considered to be one of the biggest in the Middle East.
 Fetouh also increased the funding for most of the club's sports teams and helped achieve several championships.
 After Fetouh's death in 1990, Galal Ibrahim became temporary president until September 1990, when Nour El-Dali was elected.

 Ibrahim was chosen again as president in 1992.
 New rules required that the vice treasurer be selected by board members; Hamada Emam was selected by default, while Abdel Hamid Shaheen was elected treasurer.
 The board members were Ahmed Shereen Fawzy, Mahmoud Marouf, Mohamad Fayez El Zummur, Raouf Gaser, and Tarek Ghonaim.
 An additional requirement was that the board was to have two members under the age of 30, leading to Samy Abo El Kheir and Ihab Ibrahim being elected.
 The final board members, chosen by the Ministry of Youth and Sports, were Mohamad Amer, General Hanafy Reyad, and Farouk Abo El Nasr.

-Zamalek won their third CAF Champion's League title in the 1993 season.
+In 1993, Zamalek won their third CAF Champions League title in the 1993 season, followed by the 1994 African Super Cup, which was the first time in history to be with two Egyptian contenders, Zamalek won Al Ahly in the African Game of the 20th Century by Ayman Mansour's goal.
 By 1994, Abdel Hamid Shaheen was unable to continue his treasurer duties due to sickness, but the board chose to keep him in his position in honor of his devotion to the club and Farouk Abo El Nasr was appointed to take over his duties.

 In 1995, four members of the board — Mahmoud Marouf, Mohamad Fayez El Zummur, and Dr. Mohamad Amer — were removed due to their absences from six board meetings.
 They were replaced by Mortada Mansour, Mahmoud Abdallah, Mounnir Hassan, and Ibrahim Latif.
-The Ministry objected to having a board made up of both appointed and elected members, so Hassan and Latif forfeited their positions.
+The Ministry objected to having a board made up of both appointed and elected members, and Hassan and Latif forfeited their positions.